MobilityDB/MobilityDB/doc/contributing/distance_design_notes.md

 The running reduction answers the same question and stops as soon as it is decided.

+**The reduction earns its keep from the early exit, so it needs a threshold to exit on.** `eDwithin(d)` has one in `d` and reduces to the nearest approach profitably. `eIntersects` has the threshold `0`, but the nearest approach is computed exactly, and an exact minimum cannot stop at the first zero — it walks every segment to prove no smaller value exists.
+So `nad ≤ 0` is not the early exit the table describes; it is the same full walk wearing a threshold.

+The scan that stops at the first crossing is the target shape and no primitive implements it for this pair.
+Until one does, the ever intersects of a temporal point resolves through the clip engine and projects, which is the expensive form this section warns about and is still the cheapest available: measured on the tcbuffer join, the projection runs at 1.16× of the trajectory path it replaces and `aDisjoint`, which derives from it, at 2.01×, while the `nad` reduction runs at 0.95× and 1.70×.
+Neither number licenses the projection as the design: they measure two ways of walking every segment against each other.
+A scan that stops at the first crossing beats both, and remains the shape this relationship wants.

 **`disjoint` is the complement of `intersects` with the quantifier swapped:**
 `eDisjoint = ¬aIntersects`, `aDisjoint = ¬eIntersects`,
 `tDisjoint = ¬tIntersects`.
 A `disjoint` path that does not reduce to a negated